Huckleberry Railroad

-There’s nothing like a train to carry you back to a simpler time.
-Imagine what a ride on the Huckleberry Railroad can do.
-Each 40-minute journey behind our authentic Baldwin steam locomotive takes you along the shores of Mott Lake, down a stretch of the historic Pere Marquette roadbed and back into the heart of Crossroads Village.
+There is nothing like a train ride on the Huckleberry Railroad to take you back to a simpler time.
+Enjoy a 40-minute historical journey behind our authentic Baldwin steam locomotive as it takes you along the shores of Mott Lake, down a stretch of the historic Pere Marquette roadbed, and back into the heart of Crossroads Village.
 Grab the kids or your favorite travel companion and listen for the call of the engineer’s whistle.
-The Huckleberry Railroad is just around the corner.
-At your Genesee County Parks.
+All aboard the Huckleberry Railroad!

-This summer the Huckleberry Railroad will feature the newly rebuilt diesel, Engine #12, pulling the train on Thursdays and Fridays.
-Engine #152 our coal-fired locomotive built by the Baldwin Locomotive Works, will pull the train on Saturdays and Sundays.
-The narrow-gauge railroad’s collection of cars includes 11 original and replica wooden coaches plus a classic red wooden caboose.
+Huckleberry Railroad now features a newly rebuilt diesel Engine #12 that pulls the train on Thursdays and Fridays.
+Our coal-fired locomotive Engine #152 built by Baldwin Locomotive Works, will pull the train on Saturdays and Sundays.
+The narrow-gauge railroad’s collection of cars includes eleven original and replica wooden coaches plus, a classic original red wooden caboose.

 History Of Huckleberry Railroad Line

-The Huckleberry Railroad began operating in 1857 as part of the Flint Pere Marquette Railroad Company.
-The Flint Pere Marquette Railroad Company was organized on June 22, 1857.
-The branch of the Pere Marquette from Flint to Otter Lake (15 miles) was constructed under the Flint River Railroad Charter and opened in 1872.
-It later was known as the Otter Lake Branch.
-Eventually the track was extended by another 4.5 miles from Otter Lake to Fostoria, for a total of 19.5 miles from Flint to Fostoria.
+Originating in 1857 as part of the Flint Pere Marquette Railroad Company, this railway was a pivotal part of local history.
+The Flint Pere Marquette Railroad Company, established on June 22, 1857, initially operated the line from Flint to Otter Lake, later known as the Otter Lake Branch, covering 15 miles.
+Over time, it expanded, stretching an additional 4.5 miles from Otter Lake to Fostoria, culminating in a total track length of 19.5 miles from Flint to Fostoria.

 Locomotives (#152 And #464)

-The Huckleberry Railroad operates three locomotives, two cabooses, one hopper car and a motor car (Speeder).
-Each and every coach, caboose, and car is unique in its origins and history.
+The Huckleberry Railroad operates three locomotives, two cabooses, one hopper car, and a motor car (Speeder).
+Each and every coach, caboose, and car are unique in its origins and history.

 Keep Exploring